Introduction to Space-Time Adaptive Processing

 Although the results obtained by DPCA are very good, the radar platform has to satisfy very strict requirements in its movement to use this technique.
 Also, the DPCA technique cannot suppress the jammer interference.

 Applying DPCA processing to the total signal produces the result shown in the following figure.
-We can see that DPCA cannot filter the jammer from the signal.
+You can see that DPCA cannot filter the jammer from the signal.
 The resulting angle Doppler pattern of the weights is the same as before.
 Thus, the processor cannot adapt to the newly added jammer interference.

 ReceivePulse = tjcsig; [y,w] = stapdpca(ReceivePulse,tgtCellIdx); plot([tgtRng tgtRng],[0 8e-4],rngbin,abs(y)); xlabel('Range (m)'), ylabel('Magnitude'); title('DPCA Canceller Output (with Jammer)')